Thursday, April 14, 2016

 We saw people riding mules, horses, & ponies in every shape and color.

-We saw a young girl dressed in blue, she was riding a brown and white horse, and she was waving to the crowd.
+We saw a young girl dressed in blue.
+She was riding a brown-and-white horse and waving to the crowd.
 Many riders were dressed in western attire.
-Many of the horses and mules were harnessed in black,& silver.
+Many of the horses and mules were harnessed in black and silver.

-There was a couple of riders pulling a horse without a rider.
+A couple of riders were pulling a horse without a rider.
 They said that they lost their rider.

 We saw floats, horses, and riders.